Last updated: April 28, 2026

 How accurate are primary directions for predicting events?

-When used carefully, primary directions are among the most precise classical predictive techniques, which is why they remained central to astrologers from Ptolemy through Lilly.
-Accuracy depends entirely on birth-time precision.
-The recommended workflow is to confirm two or three datable past events line up with the chart's directions before reading future ones; if the past does not match, the time is most likely the issue.
+When used carefully, primary directions can be a precise traditional timing layer, which is why they remained important from ancient through Renaissance astrology.
+Accuracy depends heavily on birth-time precision and on the method chosen.
+The recommended workflow is to confirm two or three datable past events line up with the chart's directions before reading future ones; if the past does not match, the birth time or the chosen method may be the issue.
 Treat the output as a planning aid, not a deterministic forecast.

 Why does birth time matter so much for primary directions?

-Four minutes of birth-time error shifts your right ascension of MC by one degree.
-Through the Naibod key, that one degree becomes about a year of timing error in every direction to the angles.
-No other technique is this sensitive.
+Four minutes of birth-time error shifts your right ascension of MC by about one degree.
+Through the Naibod key, that one degree becomes about a year of timing drift for many directions to the angles.
+Few techniques are this sensitive to the exact birth time.
 If your time is approximate, treat directions as windows of two to three years rather than points.

 Can I use primary directions if I do not know my exact birth time?